 Forms that capture and report all the required health information per NC Child Care Rule .3005 and are signed/dated by a health care provider will meet the requirements of the rule.

-The DCDEE Child Medical Report form collects all the required health information to include the vision, hearing and dental screenings.
+The DCDEE Children's Medical Report form collects all the required health information to include the vision, hearing and dental screenings.

-The NC Department of Instruction NCDPI Health Assessment Transmittal Form (HAForm2016), revised January 2016, collects all required health information except for the dental screening.
-If the HAForm2016 is used, a separate dental screening verification will also need to be completed by a health care provider.
+The NC Department of Instruction NC Health Assessment Transmittal Form (HAForm2016) collects all required health information except for the dental screening.
+If the HAForm2016 is used, a separate dental screening form will also need to be completed by a health care provider.